aikmandean/st/README.md

 }, FirstName, LastName)
 ```
-It's fastest way to share strong types throughout your code
+It's the fastest way to share strong types throughout your code
 in JavaScript or TypeScript.
 Even TypeScript users get easier & stronger types.
 Our little library, st, is effortless to use but promises a big add.
 1. Types in JavaScript - doesn't require default params
 2. Add a comment to your type, everywhere it's used will have it too